fiona-wigram/safeguarding-matters/README.md

 - Spot and fix errors in the coding content
 - Help with overall problem-solving

 AI reflection - Overall the use of AI, especially for errors, was a handy and useful tool to help create the website.
+For example, i had issues with how i had initally written the code for the images in HTML, Copilot easily spotted my mistake.
+It was a shame i didnt ask for its help earlier as i wasted time trying to work out what the error was myself. <br>
-I found there were a few limitations however when using it.
-Copilot would present me code that contained errors and I did have to refine what I asked it to do to get the intended result.
+I did experience some drawbacks using AI, for example copilot would suggest I use code that contained syntax errors.
+Another issue I personally found initially was I was to broad and vague with my initial requests with it.
+As a result I wasted time refining what I asked it to do to get the intended result or answer.

 ## Testing and validation
 I tested the desktop view of the website using lighthouse.
 The inital score for the contrast between the colours of the background and the text was very poor.
 So changes were made to the overall background colors for the site and also a darker transparent background was placed behind the text to improve readability.